LP Sustainability

 Water management:

-- Flow restrictors installed in all toilets.
+• Flow restrictors installed on all bathroom taps.

 Energy efficiency: